 Many people find it helpful to explore difficult issues and personal concerns with a counsellor with whom they can develop a working relationship.
-I provide a confidential service in a safe environment.
 Counselling allows the client time and space to build awareness and clarity about themselves and the issues that are troubling them and to discover the history behind these problems, if they wish.
 This can then help the client move towards personal autonomy in their life by integrating the work undertaken with the counsellor.

 What to expect

 The first session together gives us the opportunity to meet and explore your issues or problems.
 The objective at this stage is to reach a common understanding and begin to develop plans for working on them.
 Subsequent sessions address the issues or problems identified with the client.
 Sessions are often at weekly or fortnightly intervals and therapy may be short or long term.

 At present I work on-line and on the phone due to the Covid19 pandemic.
 Counselling sessions can work just the same as face to face and you may feel more comfortable and at ease working within the safety of your own home.
 These sessions may be more convenient, good for those with mobility problems, poor public transport issues and for those who live in remote areas.

 If you would like to have an initial chat on the phone or by email please contact me.